Variable life insurance

 Guaranteed life insurance

 Guaranteed life insurance is a type of whole life insurance that allows policyholders to get coverage without taking a health exam.
-If someone with significant health concerns isn’t accepted by other insurance policies, guaranteed life insurance can be a good option.
-However, keep in mind that guaranteed life insurance policies have higher premiums and the death benefit amounts are typically lower.
+If someone with significant health concerns isn’t accepted by other insurance policies, guaranteed life insurance may be a good option.
+However, keep in mind that guaranteed life insurance policies usually have higher premiums and the death benefit amounts are typically lower.

 Final expense insurance

 Final expense insurance is meant to finance funeral costs and other end-of-life expenses.
-When you pass away, final expense insurance can protect your loved ones from having to worry about paying for your funeral costs while grieving.
+When you pass away, final expense insurance may protect your loved ones from having to worry about paying for your funeral costs while grieving.
 Final expense insurance is guaranteed, which means you don’t need to take a medical exam to get approved.
 However, the premiums are generally expensive despite the fact that it offers a small amount of coverage (usually capped at $50,000 or less).

 Frequently asked questions